 By Thomas J. Tubman

 It is hard to believe that we are more than halfway through 2016, and by the time you read this, the year will be nearly two-thirds into the history books.
-It has been a busy time for the American Energy Coalition, so I thought I would use this month’s column to update you on the AEC’s 2016 marketing campaign.
+It has been a busy time for the American Energy Coalition, so I thought I would use this month’s column to update you on the AEC’s 2016 marketing campaign ( check this description here for services).

 Two very active committees do all the heavy lifting for AEC.
 The Marketing Committee guides the creative activities.
 It is co-chaired by Dan Falcone of Renewable Energy Group, a biofuels producer and developer of renewable chemicals based in Ames, Iowa, and Scott MacFarlane of MacFarlane Energy in Dedham, Mass.
 The Investment Committee, co-chaired by Brian Coyne of Roth Industries USA, Watertown, N.Y., and Kevin Beckett of R.W.
 Beckett Corp., North Ridgeville, Ohio, leads the fundraising efforts required to support the AEC’s activities each year.